Join the Global Breast Cancer Movement

-Table 5: Breastfeeding and breast cancer risk
+Research table: Breastfeeding and breast cancer risk

-Find more information on the strengths and weaknesses of different types of studies.
+Learn about the strengths and weaknesses of different types of studies.

 See how this risk factor compares with other risk factors for breast cancer.

-Study selection criteria: Latest pooled and meta-analyses.
+Study selection criteria: Large pooled and meta-analyses.

 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.